How to Set up Pinterest Rich Pins in 3 Easy Steps!

 What does a rich pin look like?

-There are 3 types of rich pins on Pinterest
+There are 3 types of rich pins on Pinterest.
+These types of pins on Pinterest are ideal for Pinterest business owners.

 Article rich pins

-Recipe rich pins add a title, serving size, ratings, diet preference, cook time and a list of ingredients to recipes that you Pin right from your site.
+As you can see in the rich pin example above, they allow you to add a title, serving size, ratings, diet preference, cook time and a list of ingredients to recipes that you Pin right from your site.

 As an avid pinner of recipes, I can say from personal experience that this makes me WAY more interested in your own and more likely to click through because it looks more professional.